skarlekar/smart-quora/README.md

 After authentication, Google Auth should redirect you back to the application.

 If you are doing this for the first time you will land in a page asking you to upload your digital identity to your wallet.
-Note that your wallet is maintained on the
+Note that your wallet is maintained on the MongoDB database on your behalf by the REST server.
+If you check your MongoDB database now, you will not see any collections

 If you don't have a Google account, go ahead and create one.
 This account will be the resource owner
 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDgyNDQ5NzYsLTE3NzA2OTc3NjMsLT
+eyJoaXN0b3J5IjpbMTA1MDA4MjMwMiwtMTc3MDY5Nzc2MywtNT
-U2NjI4ODk2NywxNjQyNTYzMTg4LC0yMTE5NjExNzkwLC02NzA2
+Y2Mjg4OTY3LDE2NDI1NjMxODgsLTIxMTk2MTE3OTAsLTY3MDY0
-NDEwMTEsLTE0ODYwMjI0OTEsLTQ4MzkyMjIwNywxODYyOTIxMT
+MTAxMSwtMTQ4NjAyMjQ5MSwtNDgzOTIyMjA3LDE4NjI5MjExND
-QzLDE3MjAyNTQxMTQsMzY3MTQxNTU1LDU5NTk3MjE5NywxMDUx
+MsMTcyMDI1NDExNCwzNjcxNDE1NTUsNTk1OTcyMTk3LDEwNTE2
-Njk2Mjk5LC0xMzk5NzI2MCwxNzU3NDgzNTgzLC0xODU2ODA5MD
+OTYyOTksLTEzOTk3MjYwLDE3NTc0ODM1ODMsLTE4NTY4MDkwND
-QzLC0yMTM4MjYwMDkyLC0yMDU4OTI1NzUzLDE4MzU2MTUzMjQs
+MsLTIxMzgyNjAwOTIsLTIwNTg5MjU3NTMsMTgzNTYxNTMyNCwt
-LTExNjk2Nzk2ODhdfQ==
+MTE2OTY3OTY4OF19
 -->